yenhuanli/yenhuanli.github.io/source/_posts/2017-03-02-aggregating-algorithm.markdown

 L_t \leq L_t ( i ) + \eta^{-1} \ln n , \quad \text{for all } i \leq n .
 $$

-The prediction algorithm is called the *aggregating algorithm (AA)*, first introduced in the paper [``Aggregating strategies''](http://vovk.net/aa/index.html) by V. Vovk.
+One such algorithm is the *aggregating algorithm (AA)*, first introduced in the paper ["Aggregating strategies"](http://vovk.net/aa/index.html) by V. Vovk.
 Let $( \pi_0 ( i ) )_{i \leq n}$ be a probability vector whose entries are all non-zero.
 At each trial $t \in \mathbb{N}$, the AA outputs a prediction $\gamma_t \in \Gamma$ satisfying